Now this is an article I was born to write. Finding a good cheap mountain bike is one of my personal strengths.

+Now this is an article I was born to write.
+Finding a good cheap mountain bike is one of my strengths.
 I firmly believe that within reason nothing, not even a tight budget, should hold anyone back from getting their hands on a really good cheap mountain bike.
 The world is full of great options for buying one that doesn’t cost the earth.
-From brand new to second hand, it’s not that hard to find a really good bike for less than you think it might.
+From brand new to second-hand, it’s not that hard to find a really good bike for less than you think it might.

-But hey, look, we’ve all been there.
+Hey, look, we’ve all been there.
 Remember that.
 Everyone has to start somewhere, and everyone at one time didn’t know how to ride a bike.
 I wish someone could have pointed out some of the tips below before I bought my first bike.

+What you need out of a mountain bike is a sturdy reliable frame, good, durable suspension, and strong wheels and rubber.
 What we’re after here in this guide is how to go about finding a good cheap mountain bike.
 So we have to look at what categorizes ‘cheap,’ and what categorizes ‘good.’

+The first thing you have to do before anything else is figure out how much you want to spend, and how much you realistically have available.
 Once you know the $$$ range you have available to you, it narrows down the selection process by about 80%.
-How much money you have to spend is really going to be the deciding factor.
-Yes it would be lovely if we all had the money to buy a bike that cost the same as a small car, but for most of us that just isn’t going to happen.
+How much money you have to spend is going to be the deciding factor.
+Yes, it would be lovely if we all had the money to buy a bike that cost the same as a small car, but for most of us, that just isn’t going to happen.

 Now this might seem like the inherent contradiction in this article.
 But you see, cheap when it comes to mountain bikes is a relative term.
 For instance, my $900 hardtail would still be considered a ‘budget’ bike.
 For Donald Trump, a $1,000,000 loan from his father to get started in business is ‘small.’
 It’s all relative.
 For me, $900 is not a small amount of money.
-It is actually quite a large investment.
+It is quite a large investment.

 But whatever you do, don’t walk into a Walmart or other department store and pick up a $300 bike just because it looks good.
 I’ll explain why later on.
 Just don’t do it.

-While there is a difference between a pair of $20 running shoes, and an $80 pair there’s not much difference between $80 pair and a $120 pair.
+While there is a difference between a pair of $20 running shoes and an $80 pair there’s not much difference between a $80 pair and a $120 pair.
 The $20 pair will probably start to fall apart after one run and will probably hurt your feet.
-But the difference between $80 and a $120 is more than likely going to be negligible.
+But the difference between $80 and $120 is more than likely going to be negligible.
 The only real difference is the person wearing the shoes.

 It’s the same with bikes.
-After you get to a certain price point with a mountain bike, it really all comes down to the skill level of the rider, not the bike..
+After you get to a certain price point with a mountain bike, it all comes down to the skill level of the rider, not the bike.
 I know someone who has a $3500 mountain bike.
 I beat them up the hill, and I beat them down the hill on my $900 bike.
 Above a certain price point, it’s not the bike that determines skill level and ability, it’s the person riding the bike.

 A lot of stores, even independently owned trustworthy knowledgeable ones, are going to try and sell you a really expensive mountain bike.
 You can get a good Hard Tail (a mountain bike without rear suspension), brand new, for about $700-800.
-If you want a full suspension bike, you really don’t want to spend any less than $1800.
+If you want a full-suspension bike, you don’t want to spend any less than $1800.
 While that’s good, it’s not cheap.
 I mean it’s probably cheap for a decent FS bike, but not for a good and cheap bike.

+Why are even cheap decent bikes expensive?
 They’re not for what they are.
 The clue is in the name.
 They are bikes built for riding on mountains; mountain bikes.
 What bumps the prices of them up are the parts and materials.
-Mountain bikes are made to be heavy duty.
+Mountain bikes are made to be heavy-duty.
 Good ones are built to take some punishment and also keep you safe.

-Bikes from Walmart or similar places, generally speaking are not.
-They will be mostly ok, if you’re riding them around parks, or commuting with them, but they will not survive for long on actual mountains.
+Bikes from Walmart or similar places, generally speaking, are not.
+They will be mostly ok if you’re riding them around parks, or commuting with them, but they will not survive for long on actual mountains.

 Here we come back to the hype.
-After a certain price point, many of the things that makes mountain bikes spike in price are cosmetic.
+After a certain price point, many of the things that make mountain bikes spike in price are cosmetic.
 In other words, the difference in quality between many $1000 bikes and $3000 bikes is extremely small.

+I want a good MTB that’s also really good value for money.
+Where do I start?
+That question brings us back to the beginning: Not all MTBs’ are created equally.
 That truth is reflected in the huge choice of types and brands available out there in the market.
 It can be an overwhelming decision.
-That’s why a little time researching on the Inter-Bike can save you a lot of time and hassle.
+That’s why a little time researching the Inter-Bike can save you a lot of time and hassle.

 You most likely want a mountain bike that’s fun to use.
 But getting the right bike for the right purpose and the right budget can be a total minefield.
 What makes a bike perfect for barreling down a downhill course at speed is a lot different from one designed for traveling the length and breadth of China, or Denmark for instance.

 A full suspension MTB may look the business, but just how much suspension do you need?
-What’s the difference between a hardtail, an XC and an All MTB anyway?
-What do you really need or want?
+What’s the difference between a hardtail, an XC, and an All MTB anyway?
+What do you need or want?
 Do you know?
+This is where at least being able to countenance the type of bike you’re after can rule out a lot of the chaff and you have a home in what you need.

-5 second guide: Do I need a Hardtail or Full Suspension.
-Can I realistically get a really good FS bike on the cheap.
+Do I need a Hardtail or Full Suspension?
+Can I realistically get a really good FS bike on the cheap?
+No. You can’t.
+Mountain bike suspension comes in 3 distinct flavors

-Hardtail: Shocks at the front
+- Hardtail: Shocks at the front

-Full Suspension: Shocks at the front and back
+- Full Suspension: Shocks at the front and back

-Rigid: No shocks at all
+- Rigid: No shocks at all

-Shocks on bikes generally also come in 2 flavors, being either a wound steel spring, or using air sprung forks.
-Air sprung forks will end to be lighter and easier to adjust.
+Shocks on bikes generally also come in 2 flavors, being either a wound steel spring, or using air-sprung forks.
+Air-sprung forks will end up being lighter and easier to adjust.
+The problem with Full Suspension bikes is that under a certain price point, they just suck.
+They are heavy and unwieldy.

 This leaves you with two options: Hardtail mountain bikes have shocks only in the front fork.
 Front suspension reduces upper limb fatigue, helps keep your hands on the handlebars, and makes steering easier on rougher trails.
-If you’re looking for a reasonably priced first bike, or you have a limited budget, or after a one bike that can do most anything, then a hardtail is a solid good choice.
+If you’re looking for a reasonably priced first bike, or you have a limited budget, or after a bike that can do most anything, then a hardtail is a solid good choice.

 Rigid bikes are mountain bikes that don’t contain any suspension at all.
-They were almost seen as antiquated until quite recently, but these old school Cross Country bikes are making something of a comeback.
-The newer ones are incredibly light, and easy to pedal.
+They were almost seen as antiquated until quite recently, but these old-school Cross Country bikes are making something of a comeback.
+The newer ones are incredibly light and easy to pedal.

-26” wheels used to be main size wheels for mountain bikes.
+Wheel sizes for mountain bikes come in 3 sizes.
+You might find some real bargains with a 26” wheel…because they’ve gone out of vogue.
+26” wheels used to be the main size wheels for mountain bikes.
 For a long time, they were the only size available.
-If you wanted a mountain bike, you wanted a 26”wheel.
+If you wanted a mountain bike, you wanted a 26” wheel.
 Why?
 Because you had no other choice.
 Also, they are supposed to be faster on downhill sections.
 Why?
 Because science.

 29” wheels have become much more common in recent years.
-29ers are supposed to be slower to accelerate, but are faster up hills, offer more momentum overall, and are supposed to be easier to roll over small objects on the trail.
-Either way, they are definitely worth considering for the taller rider.
+29ers are supposed to be slower to accelerate but are faster up hills, offer more momentum overall, and are supposed to be easier to roll over small objects on the trail.
+Either way, they are worth considering for the taller rider.
+27.5” wheels are newer still.
+Supposedly these combine the best elements of 26 and 29-inch wheels.

 Whatever wheel size bike you choose is probably going to be guided by your wallet as opposed to any conscious choice on your part.
 I’m just saying it’s nice to know what you’re buying.
 But, again, understand that the real limiting factor will come down to your skill level and physical abilities on the bike, not the size of your wheel.